wnc-supply-sites/wnc-supply-sites/README.md

 then the DB access methods might sometimes be directly in the controller.
 Otherwise usually DB access code will be in an adjacent "DAO" class.

+### Code Formatting

+Use google-java-format Intellij plugin.

+Formatting can be applied with gradle 'spotless' plugin: `./gradlew spotlessApply`

 ### Writing unit tests